-NZ, Australia reach deal over refugee resettlement offer
+'Prison islands': NZ, Aus reach deal over resettling refugees

 - Three boatloads of asylum seekers headed to New Zealand: ...

-All applications to resettle in New Zealand would undergo the same quota processes – including credibility, security, risk and biometric checks and health assessment – that New Zealand applies to all refugees through the United Nations High Commissioner for Refugees process.
+The Australian government had been concerned the agreement could see refugees who came to New Zealand try to travel back to Australia after they gained residency and/or citizenship, and settle permanently there.

-It would not include those who not engaged in other third country resettlement pathways, such as the United States resettlement arrangement.
+Faafoi has said any refugees arriving here would eventually get the full rights and responsibilities of New Zealand citizens, and any decision on them being able to travel to Australia was for Australia.

-Australia's Minister for Home Affairs Karen Andrews said despite the deal their "strong border protection policies had not changed and no one who attempted to travel to Australia illegally by boat would ever settle here.
+Australia's Minister for Home Affairs Karen Andrews said despite the deal their "strong border protection policies had not changed and no one who attempted to travel to Australia illegally by boat would ever settle here".

 "This arrangement does not apply to anyone who attempts an illegal maritime journey to Australia in the future.